Members

 e-mail: laura-isabella.heitz[at]amerikanistik.uni-halle.de

-Katrin Horn is an Assistant Professor of Anglophone Literatures and Cultures at Bayreuth University.
+Katrin Horn is professor of Gender Studies at the Institute for British and North American Studies at the University of Greifswald.
 Her research and teaching focus on queer and gender studies, media studies, literatures of the long nineteenth century, and the history of knowledge.
 She is the coordinator of the digital project ArchivalGossip.com, which collects and annotates material relating to the role of gossip for the transnational celebrity of Charlotte Cushman, and the work of US expatriate gossip journalists during the nineteenth century.

 Website